Sunday, February 13, 2022

 The result is subterranean shock of a different flavor than

 Initiation Tape.
 The music’s utterly counterintuitive handling of its persistently half-familiar source material invites you to imagine an explanation.
 Again, the title seems to offer a hint.
 Maybe it’s the product of AI combing through the detritus of human culture after some disaster wiped out our species.
 (A late 20th century nuclear conflict in an alternate timeline?
 But then, how the hell did that "I wanna be a cowboy, baby" vine get in?)
 If the AI’s attempting to reconstruct the original artifacts, it’s failing miserably.
-But in the process it’s uncovering emotions and sensations that’ve never existed outside our most addled electric age dreams.
+But in the process it’s discovering emotions and sensations from our deepest, most addled electric age dreams.

 No comments: